Water restoration and remediation

 The almost 25 m deep Steinbrunner See is a meromictic lake.
 A strong chemocline prevents wind-induced mixing even in isothermal conditions.
 Below 10 m, the lake was oxygen-free year-round, just above filamentous blue-green algae accumulated.
 The goal of aeration in Steinbrunner See was to restore an oxygen-enriched deep zone.
 In the presence of oxygen, internal nutrient enrichment is blocked and the available nutrient pool for the low-light-adapted blue-green algae at the lower limit of the euphotic zone is minimized.
 Likewise, potentially catastrophic scenarios, such as fish stock damage due to lack of oxygen or hydrogen sulfide poisoning, can be prevented.

-Tasks of the DWS Hydro-Ecology: Preliminary investigations, management plan, water law submission permit, installation of a deep water aeration facility in cooperation with the company Polyplan and an online monitoring in cooperation with the TB Schuster
+Tasks: Preliminary investigations, management plan, water law submission permit, installation of a deep water aeration facility in cooperation with the company Polyplan and an online monitoring in cooperation with the TB Schuster

 Client: Municipality Zillingdorf